pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 **Firestore** is one of Firebase's popular products, it's a NoSQL real-time database.
 There's another database option in Firebase, which is the **Real-time Database**.
 To understand the difference between them, [this is a nice guide](https://firebase.google.com/docs/database/rtdb-vs-firestore) to help you decide which one is suitable for your use case.

-In this workshop, we will talk about Firestore only.
-We will learn how to write effective and type-safe Firestore queries in Flutter, with techniques to parse the data from and back to Firestore.
+In this workshop, you will learn how to write effective and type-safe Firestore queries in Flutter, with techniques to serialize the data from and back to Firestore.

 ## Add required packages

-To use Firestore in Flutter, we need 2 packages:
+To use Firestore in Flutter, you need 2 packages:
 1. [`firebase_core`](https://pub.dev/packages/firebase_core)
 2. [`cloud_firestore`](https://pub.dev/packages/cloud_firestore)